 The project is located in Ganjingzi District, Dalian which had been developed into a residential development with a total GFA of about 168,900 sq.m..
 The Group owned 100% interests in the development.
 The project was completed and delivered in October 2013 and March 2014 respectively.
-As of 31 March 2020, a remaining GFA of 6,372 sq.m. is held for sale.
+As of 31 March 2021, a remaining GFA of 6,240 sq.m., mainly comprised commercial and retail units, is held for sale.